 Upon reaching 7th level, you have grown accustomed to filling your free hours talking with your comrades-in-arms and telling old lies to pass the time.
-You may choose to learn a language (your choice), gain proficiency with tools: gaming set (your choice), gain proficiency with tools: musical instrument (your choice), gain proficiency in deception, gain proficiency in performance, or gain proficiency in persuasion.
-You may learn any two items from this list, including selecting two languages or two different tools choices.
+You may choose to learn a language (your choice), gain proficiency with tools: gaming set (your choice), gain proficiency with tools: musical instrument (your choice), gain proficiency in Charisma (Deception), gain proficiency in Charisma (Performance), or gain proficiency in Charisma (Persuasion).

 When making a check with any of the skills or tools selected from this feature, you may choose to gain expertise with the skill or tool.
 Once you have done so, you may not do so again until you take a long or short rest.

 Beginning at 10th level, you gain resistance to cold damage.